adlnet/xapi-profiles/xapi-profiles-structure.md

 ## <a name="5.0">5.0</a> Using Profiles in Statements

 Using an introduced Concept, such as an activity type, verb, attachment usage type, extension, activity, or document resource, can be done freely, provided the defined usage and meaning are adhered to.
 But a Learning Record Provider can go further, and make sure to adhere to profile-described statement templates and patterns.
-Learning Record Providers authoring statements that conform to matching profile-described statement templates and patterns SHOULD include the most up-to-date conformant profile version as a category context activity with id equal to the version's `@id` in those statements, and statements containing a profile version as a category context activity MUST conform to any matching templates and patterns that profile version describes.
+Learning Record Providers authoring statements that conform to matching profile-described statement templates and patterns SHOULD include the most up-to-date conformant profile version as a category context activity with id equal to the version's `id` in those statements, and statements containing a profile version as a category context activity MUST conform to any matching templates and patterns that profile version describes.

 ## <a name="6.0">6.0</a> Profile Properties